testingautomated-usi/deepmetis/DeepMetis-MNIST/full_installation.md

 This tool has other dependencies such as tensorflow and deap.

-To easily install the dependencies with pip, we suggest to go in the folder where you extracted DeepMetis-MNIST and run the command:
+To easily install the dependencies with pip, we suggest to go in the folder where you extracted DeepMetis-MNIST and then run the command:

 ```pip install -r requirements.txt```